bihanviranga/librarysystem/README.md

 - [ ] Normal users can see only whether it is borrowed or not.

 ### Done
+- [X] Admins can see a list of normal users.
 - [X] Authentication features
 - [X] Edit instance types
 - [X] Remove book instances